TedTran2019/OdinProject/Foundations/notes.md

 - Grouping, chaining, combining
 - Generic font family as fallback
 - Including height/width for image to prevent "shifting" if the image takes longer to load than the rest of the page
+- CSS cascade and specificity rules
+- When to use flex vs grid
+- Firefox's grid and flex inspector